mprzybylski/debian-live-zfs-root-bootstrap/README.md

 `create-zfs-efi-partition.sh` will create a partition 9 at the end of the block device given as its argument that meets the above requirements.

 `create-zfs-data-partition.sh` can be used to create one or more ZFS data partitions with the correct type codes.

+Please note that grub lags behind ZFS in terms of what features it supports.
+As such, ***`/boot` must be hosted in a ZFS pool where features not supported by `grub` are disabled.***  The [OpenZFS project recommends 1GB for the `/boot` pool.](https://openzfs.github.io/openzfs-docs/Getting%20Started/Debian/Debian%20Buster%20Root%20on%20ZFS.html)

 ## Scripts included with the live image: